Types of Data Visualization Charts

-Each group can show in different colors and constant distance needs to maintained between bars.
+Each group can show in different colors and constant distance needs to be maintained between bars.

-What are the usages of multiple bar diagram?
+What are the usages of multiple bar diagrams?

 The comparison of related factors in various years or at a number of places multiple bar diagrams are more suitable.

 What is meant by the deviation bar diagram?

 These types of diagrams are suitable to show the net deviations during various years or according to different countries or places.

 In general, the positive deviation will show on the right-hand side and negative deviations will show on the left-hand side.